-Matthew Broughton is a freelance graphic designer, illustrator, printmaker and painter originally from Geelong and Ballarat but now based in Melbourne, Australia.
+Matthew Broughton is a visual artist, printmaker and painter based in Melbourne, Australia.

 The majority of his artwork is inspired by everyday life – both the natural world and the urban environment.

 The illustrative and graphic nature of his work lends itself to the

 tonal qualities of linocut and wood block printing.
 Each piece taking

 many hours of drawing and carving.
 The blocks are printed using a

 150 year old Albion Press or printed individually by hand.